marcpage/libernet/README.md

 ## Linux support

-We're using alpine linux docker image to build and test.
+We're using alpine [linux docker image](docker/Dockerfile) to build and test.
-Currently all source files compile and run.
+Currently all source files compile and run ([see issues](https://github.com/marcpage/libernet/issues)).

 The following modules need to be installed.
 Some may not be needed.